sdrasco/CANSLIM/README.md

 ## Project Progress Highlights

 - **2024-12-11**: Each of CANSLIM validated.
-Reports a bit more descriptive.
+[Reports](https://backboard.uk/html/backtest_report.html) now more descriptive.
 Metrics use money market proxy.
 - **2024-12-10**: Now have unique reports for each strategy.
 The L and A in CANSLIM need work.
 - **2024-12-09**: First full pipeline execution with backtesting and reporting; NaNs and flat lines in outputs, will debug further.
 - **2024-12-07**: Project reorganized and renamed to [BackBoard](https://backboard.uk/).